gregodiaz/first-mp-integration/README.md

 # First MP Test Integration
+It is a test API for integration, easily adaptable to a real production environment.

 ## Prerequisites
 Before you can use this project, please make sure you have the following prerequisites: